jmatzen/LWTools/00README.txt

 have problems building, make sure you are using GNU make.
 Other make programs may work but GNU make is known to work.

+There is some source code support for building with Microsoft's compiler on Windows.
+However, this has been contributed by interested users and is not well tested.
+Indeed, the primary maintainer has no access to such a system.

 To see if a quick build will work, just type "make".
 If it works, you're ready to go ahead with "make install".
 This will install in /usr/local/bin.